parity-js/shell/README.md

 [![GPLv3](https://img.shields.io/badge/license-GPL%20v3-green.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)

+!!!!!IMPORTANT!!!!!
+EWF is conducting a hardfork on Tobalaba at block 7,250,000 (around 1st October 2018).
+Please update your old EWF client by downloading the binary above.
+Alternatively, you can run any Parity client with this chainspec [file](https://github.com/paritytech/parity-ethereum/blob/master/ethcore/res/ethereum/tobalaba.json).

 ## About Energy Web Client UI

 The Energy Web Client UI (EWF UI) is a User Interface desktop application for the [Parity Ethereum Client](https://github.com/paritytech/parity/blob/master/README.md) >=v1.10.
 It features a Wallet supporting Ether and ERC-20 Tokens, a contract development environment, and so much more.
 EWF UI will download and run [Parity Ethereum Client](https://github.com/paritytech/parity/blob/master/README.md) in the background if it is not found on the system.